Geosynchronous/P6-Mobile-Portfolio/README.md

 - **JANK Quiz Timeline**
 - Seperate traces for Web Worker shown on Timeline in sync with main trace
-- Closer Inspection of "onmessage" timeline item shows: **Warning - Not optimized: TryCatchStatement**
+- Closer Inspection of **"onmessage"** timeline item shows: **Warning - Not optimized: TryCatchStatement**, *(not worried about error at this point)*
-- Pretty Cool, not worried about error at this point
+- Pretty Cool to see Web Worker actually verified by Dev Tools